flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{% inner_markdown %}}
 Finally, everything is automatically mixed together and output through the speaker/headphone jack.

 Even though the GBA has just two PCM channels, some games can magically play more than two concurrent samples.
 How is this possible?
-Well, while only having two channels may seem a bit weak on paper, the main CPU can use some of its cycles to provide both audio sequencing and mixing (that should give you an idea of how powerful the ARM7 is!)
+Well, while only having two channels may seem a bit weak on paper, the main CPU can use some of its cycles to provide both audio sequencing and mixing (that should give you an idea of how powerful the ARM7 is!).
+Furthermore, in the 'Operating System' section you'll find out that the BIOS ROM included an audio sequencer!
 {{% /inner_markdown %}}

 {{< /tab >}}